 Image-guided radiotherapy (IGRT) and Image-guided radiosurgery (IGRS) enables your clinical team to visualize a tumor’s position before and during treatment, which is especially important when treating the chest or abdomen, areas in which the tumor may move when you breathe.
 IGRT and IGRS use advanced imaging techniques and motion management technology to verify the exact position of the tumor at the moment of treatment.

 Volumetric arc therapy (VMAT) is an advanced form of radiation treatment introduced by Varian Medical Systems, also called RapidArc® radiotherapy technology.
 RapidArc is a special kind of software that can be used with an advanced linac to deliver IMRT treatments quickly.
 With conventional IMRT treatments, a typical treatment can take anywhere from 15 minutes to 30 minutes.
 With RapidArc, most treatments can be delivered in less than two minutes.

 SRS and SBRT

-SRS, or stereotactic radiosurgery, is a type of radiosurgery that refers specifically to treatment of tumors or other abnormalities in the brain and spine.
-When radiosurgery technology is used to treat parts of the body outside the central nervous system, it is called stereotactic body radiotherapy (SBRT).
+SRS, or stereotactic radiosurgery, is a type of radiosurgery that refers specifically to the treatment of tumors or other abnormalities in the brain and spine.
+When radiosurgery technology is used to treat parts of the body outside of the central nervous system, it is called stereotactic body radiotherapy (SBRT).
 SBRT is most often used to treat the prostate, lungs, pancreas or kidneys.
 Because the intensity of each dose is much higher with radiosurgery, it is not appropriate for all cancer types.
 Your clinical team will determine the most appropriate way to treat your cancer.